-Currently, elevators are provided at only two bus stop locations (four platforms) apart from Trolley stations: the City Heights and Boulevard Transit Plazas in Mid-City San Diego.
+2.4.A Elevators: Currently, elevators are provided at only two bus stop locations (four platforms) apart from Trolley stations: the City Heights and Boulevard Transit Plazas in Mid-City San Diego.
 The elevators connect freeway level platforms with the surface street overpasses.
-Fixed ramps at these stations would not meet ADA requirements.
+Due to limited space, fixed ramps at these stations would not meet ADA requirements.
 Each of the two stations has two platforms, each with two elevators, for a total of eight elevators.